Active Data Curation Effectively Distills Large-Scale Multimodal Models: Related Work

-Surprisingly, all these prior works operate primarily in the unimodal image/text classification regime, and none have been scaled to multimodal foundation model training.
 We showcase, for the first time, that \textit{simple data selection using online batch selection outperforms standard KD for pretraining multimodal models}.
 We further study the optimal strategies for combining vanilla KD and active data curation in order to best leverage their complementary strengths.